Welcome to the second topic of our comprehensive guide on pilot in India.

 Finally, as soon as your training gets complete you will be posted as a Permanent Commission Officer and a pilot at one of the Airforce Stations.

-This How You Become Military Pilot After Graduation
+How To Become A Military Pilot After Graduation

 Route #2: Combined Defence Services Examination (CDSE)